Euphorbia hirta

 Traditional herb from Suriname & tropical regions

-Euphorbia hirta is a herb that has long been used within Surinamese oso dresi traditions.
-The plant is known for its fine leaves and is traditionally prepared as a tea or light decoction, usually for short-term use.
+Euphorbia hirta is a herb that has long been used within Surinamese oso dresi.
+The plant is known for its fine leaves and is traditionally prepared as tea or a light decoction, usually for short-term use.

-Unlike strong bitter herbs, Euphorbia hirta has a mildly bitter to slightly astringent taste with a fresh herbal, green character.
-Because of this, it is considered within traditional practice to be a more accessible herb and is often used on its own.
+Unlike strong bitter herbs, Euphorbia hirta has a mildly bitter to slightly astringent taste, with a herbal, green character.
+Because of this, it is considered within the tradition as an accessible herb that is often used on its own.

 Traditional use within oso dresi

-Usually used temporarily, not as a daily long term drink
+Usually applied temporarily, not as a daily long-term drink

-Valued within home remedies for its gentle but noticeable character
+Valued within home remedies for its gentle yet clear character

-Less sharp than classic bitter herbs, but not intended for prolonged use
+Less intense than classic bitter herbs, but not intended for prolonged use

 How to use Euphorbia hirta